-- 7.8 It is acknowledged that one of the representations received states that the proposal would be overbearing and of inappropriate design.
-It is considered that the proposal would remain subservient to and be viewed in relation to the existing school buildings.
-The proposal would be of an acceptable scale and would not create a prominent feature in the landscape.
+- 7.8 The proposal would be screened from view by the existing school buildings and would remain subservient in scale.
+Therefore, the proposal would be of an acceptable scale and would not create a prominent feature in the landscape.
 In general, the design of the proposal would be similar to a number of school sites across the County.
 Therefore the design and visual impact is considered acceptable. - 7.9 As such, it is considered that the proposal would not detract from the character of the school site nor the surrounding area and is therefore considered to accord with Policies GP30 and GP31 of the WDLP and the provisions of the NPPF.
 Furthermore, it is considered the proposal would accord to the principles of Policy QOP 1 of the emerging NLPPD in terms of design and visual impact.